kelseyhightower/confd/docs/quick-start-guide.md

 ### Process the template

 confd supports two modes of operation, daemon and onetime mode.
-In daemon mode, confd runs in the foreground processing template resources every 5 minutes by default.
+In daemon mode, confd polls for key changes and reprocesses templates.

 #### etcd